- Practice Areas

-A large part of our practice is in helping people when someone dies, or is unable to take care of himself or herself.
+A large part of our practice is devoted to helping people when someone dies, or is unable to take care of himself or herself.
 Most people think of Probate in the context of someone's death, but probate also encompasses court supervision of a person's affairs when he or she cannot take care of himself or herself.
 But just as one can arrange their affairs to avoid probate upon death, one may be able to avoid probate in the event of disability.

 The need for a guardianship can arise in two ways: as result of disability due to illness or accident; or as a result of a minor receiving property.
 The person for whom the guardianship is set up is called the Ward.